How Mobile Apps can boost eCommerce sales

 Private and secure portal to your account and ability to view, manage, and review all aspects of your purchases, wishlist, promotions, and loyalty points.

 Ability to notify customers when being offline on promotions that are tied to repeat orders, wishlists, or have shown interest.
+This can be done via text messaging, Facebook messenger or have a Shopify App that can deliver the notification.

-Abandoned cart reminders and re-incentivized to transact.
+Abandoned cart reminders or countdown timers to re-incentivize to transact.

 Personalize navigation and promote based on user profiling with eCommerce features that exist on your website.